agladman/futuremash/readme.md

 - Documentation, probably.

 ### All the fake tech news that's fit to print to stdout
-Here are some early favourites that have come up during testing:
+Here are some early favourites that came up during testing but didn't make it to Twitter:

 - Twitter says it will ban diesel vehicles by 2025.
 - Analysts predict Canada could have the stamina.